 Find a decluttering program that works for you, and follow it to get out of your decluttering rut.

-My free decluttering challenge, Spring into Simple, is another great way to kickstart your decluttering progress and get out of a decluttering rut.
+My free decluttering challenge, Spring into Simple, is a great way to kickstart your decluttering progress and get out of a decluttering rut.
 We go through Spring into Simple together live each April.
 Learn more about the Spring into Simple Decluttering Challenge here!

 Some other great examples of free decluttering programs are The Minimalism Game, 40 bags in 40 days, and Nourishing Minimalism’s Yearly Decluttering Challenge.

 And if you’re ready to go all in with your decluttering and really focus on reaching your clutter-free goals, check out my complete decluttering guide, Your Clutter-Free Home.

 Your Clutter-Free Home is a great way to give yourself motivation, encouragement and detailed, step-by-step decluttering checklists to follow to get started decluttering and keep going.
 Not only does it help you begin decluttering your home.
 But it also helps make sure you can follow through and finish decluttering as well.

 Your Clutter-Free Home walks you through the whole process of decluttering your home and your life, step-by-step and room-by-room.
 And is a great way to make sure you won’t end up stuck in a decluttering rut, get discouraged and give up altogether!